 Gate times for all the measured Low moment gates on the SkyTEM306HPM system are presented in Table 7.
-Gate 1-20 of the LM gates were corrected for the primary field allowing the use of earlier gates than otherwise possible and are represented by boxcar gates.
-Gate 21 to 51 are provided as tapered gate values, where the gate tapering results in improved suppression of high frequency noise in the data.
+LM gates 1-8 were corrected for the primary field allowing the use of earlier gates than otherwise possible and are represented by boxcar gates.
+The following gates (up to 24, with gate 25 being a dummy channel) are provided as merged tapered gate values, where the merging and gate tapering results in improved suppression of high frequency noise in the data.
 The times refer to beginning of ramp down.